Masala Herb

 • Rinse fresh basil leaves to get rid of impurities.
 Pat dry.

-• Arrange your salad.
-Place basil leaves, mozzarella slice, and tomato slice alternating on a plate.
+• Layer your salad ingredients.
+Place basil leaves, mozzarella slice, and tomato slice alternating on a serving platter.

 • Sprinkle olive oil, salt and if you like black pepper, over the arranged Caprese salad.